Skip To Content

 Seamlines act similarly to footprints in that they define the extent of the displayable image, but seamlines are generated to minimize the disparity between the images by determining suitable irregular shapes.
 Seamlines are used when the sort order (mosaic method) is set to Seamline.

-The Build Seamlines tool can be used to determine the best placement.
-Prior to performing seamline generation, it is better to perform color balancing.
+The Generate Seamlines option in the Ortho Mapping Products Wizard or Build Seamlines geoprocessing tool can be used to determine the best placement.
+Perform color balancing prior to performing seamline generation.
 Reducing the overlap between image footprints can also ensure the best part of each image is used.
 Seamlines can also be manually edited if required.